JayKay24/Sales_Tracking/README.md

 2. OLAP - These are the background jobs required to fulfill application requirments that will require long-running calculations e.g calculating agent commissions and unpaid commissions within a given date range, sending emails to agents etc.

+Also, this repository is structured as a [monorepo](https://lerna.js.org/) to run tests in parallel and to keep all services under one repository.

 ### Diagrams
 #### Backend
 ![Backend](./docs/diagrams/backend_architecture.png)